haiwera-silk-cd/magento-devdocs/guides/v2.2/b2b/negotiable-order-workflow.md

 ## Prepare the order

-The steps in this section are similar to those [Order Processing with REST APIs Tutorial]({{ page.baseurl }}/get-started/order-tutorial/order-intro.html), except that different products are added to the cart.
+The steps in this section are similar to those [使用REST API的订单处理教程]({{ page.baseurl }}/get-started/order-tutorial/order-intro.html), except that different products are added to the cart.

 ### Create a shopping cart